Obstructive Sleep Apnea

 Supplemental oxygen improves blood oxygenation, but a beneficial clinical effect cannot be predicted.
 Also, oxygen may provoke respiratory acidosis and morning headache in some patients.

-A number of drugs have been used to stimulate ventilatory drive (eg, tricyclic antidepressants, theophylline) but cannot be routinely advocated because of limited efficacy, a low therapeutic index, or both.
+A number of drugs have been tried (eg, tricyclic antidepressants, theophylline, dronabinol, combined atomoxetine plus oxybutynin) but cannot be routinely advocated because of limited efficacy, a low therapeutic index, or absence of replication of results (8–11).
+Better methods to recognize sleep apnea subtypes will permit interpretation of successes and failures with this line of treatment.

 Nasal dilatory devices and throat sprays sold OTC for snoring have not been studied sufficiently to prove benefits for OSA.